beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 Even with just these few sequences it may be possible to ascertain some key information about this outbreak (such as when it likely began and how quickly it is spreading).

-Use the [TempEst tutorial](https://beast.community/tempest_tutorial) as a guide to load the `outbreak.seq_run_1.fasta` file into `TempEst` to assess whether there is temporal signal in the data.
+Use the [TempEst tutorial](https://beast.community/tempest_tutorial) as a guide to load the tree file into `TempEst` to assess whether there is temporal signal in the data.
 Parse the tip dates by selecting `Parse dates` in the Sample Dates tab, and select `Best fitting root` in the top-left side of the application.

 Take a look at the root-to-tip and residual tabs.
 {% include image.html file="image19.png" prefix=root_url %}